Rubayet19/personal-api-dashboard/memory.md

   - Hero section with a single "Get Started" button
   - Features section highlighting key functionality
   - Footer with open source license information and GitHub link
+- Dashboard layout includes:
+  - Sidebar with navigation links to different sections
+  - Navbar with search, notifications, and user menu
+  - Main content area with placeholder sections for API Keys, Rate Limits, and Request Builder
+  - Responsive design that works on desktop and mobile
 - React Router is set up for navigation between pages
 - Project follows DRY, KISS, and YAGNI principles
 - Applied modularization for maintainable components under 200 lines